The European Conservative: Development and growth

-Five editions of The European Conservative were published intermittently over a two-year period by a group of volunteers associated with the CER and the Vanenburg Meeting, before production was paused at the end of 2010.
+Five editions of The European Conservative were published intermittently over a two-year period by a group of volunteers associated with the CER and the Vanenburg Meeting.
+These included Swedish intellectual and writer Jakob E:son Söderbaum, former head of office (Kabinettschef) for Austrian Chancellors Sebastian Kurz and Alexander Schallenberg, Bernhard Adamec, led by the expat American Oxford scholar, Dr. Jonathan Price.
+Production of the newsletter was then paused at the end of 2010.

-In 2012, former speechwriter, financial journalist, and editor (and co-founder of the CER) Alvino-Mario Fantini volunteered to take over as editor, working with a group of remote volunteers.
-The publication was re-designed, and new content and features were added (e.g., a cover image, book reviews, ads).
-The page count was also increased.
-Distribution of the publication continued in limited print runs but also as a free .pdf distributed by email and available online.
-But since 2019, The European Conservative has been an independent quarterly published by the European Conservative Nonprofit Ltd., in collaboration with the research organization CEDI/EDIC in Vienna, the Italian think-tank Nazione Futura in Rome, and the Bibliothek des Konservatismus in Berlin.
+In 2012, former speechwriter, financial journalist, and editor (and co-founder of the CER) Alvino-Mario Fantini volunteered to take over as editor, and working with a group of remote volunteers, produced the sixth issue of the newsletter.
+With every subsequent issue, the publication was slowly re-designed, and new content and features were slowly added (e.g., a proper cover image, short or mini book reviews, advertisements).
+The page count was also increased from a few pages to 60 (and eventually to 132).
+In the early years, distribution of the publication continued in limited print runs and often distributed at events or by hand and post.
+But it was also made available and distributed as a free .pdf publication, by email and through online links at on of several websites it had over the years.

+Since 2021, The European Conservative has been an independent quarterly published by the European Conservative Nonprofit Ltd., a nonprofit organization registered in Hungary.
+Over the years, it began various forms of collaborative partnerships with the conservative Italian think-tank Nazione Futura in Rome, the academic research institution, the Bibliothek des Konservatismus in Berlin, the Catholic organization Dignitatis Humanae Institute in Rome, the independent research organization CEDI/EDIC in Vienna, the academic entity CEFAS-CEU in Madrid, the Vaçlav Klaus Institute in Prague, and the Institut Iliade in Paris.